Salisbury, Nassau County, New York

 Salisbury (formerly known as South Westbury) is a hamlet and census-designated place (CDP) in the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
 The population was 12,093 at the 2010 census.

 Many Levitt style homes lie adjacent to Eisenhower Park (formerly known as Salisbury Park).

-It is served by the Westbury Railroad Station of the Long Island Railroad and shares fire districts with Westbury and East Meadow.
+It is served by the Westbury station of the Long Island Rail Road and shares fire districts with Westbury and East Meadow.

 History

 Salisbury is so named because it sits on a broad, flat section of the larger Hempstead Plains that reminded late 19th Century Long Islanders of the Salisbury Plain in England, where Stonehenge is located.
 This name was made the CDP's official name for the 1990 census, replacing the older name of South Westbury (which referenced its geographic location immediately south of Westbury).

 Geography

 According to the United States Census Bureau, the CDP has a total area of 1.7 square miles (4.5 km2), of which 1.7 square miles (4.5 km2) is land and 0.57% is water.

 According to the United States Geological Survey, Salisbury is located at an elevation of 108 ft.